phoenixstormcrow/react-noisy-canvas/README.md

 A react component which creates an html canvas animated with noise.

 This component creates a canvas and passes it to [noisify-canvas](https://github.com/phoenixstormcrow/noisify-canvas) to create animated noise.
+See the [demo](http://phoenixstormcrow.github.io/noisify-canvas/) for that package for an idea of what the animation looks like.

 ## usage
 ```